RRobert92/ASGA/bin/Fiber_Curvature_&_Length/Readme.md

 # Analyzing the k-fiber curvature & length

-To retrive a length and curvature data of the whole fiber.
-This tool firstly cread for each fiber median position of all KMTs in the fiber.
+To retrieve a length and curvature data of the whole fiber.
+This tool determined which KMTs belong to the fiber-based on the labels created with Zib Amira.
+Nextly from all KMTs in the fiber program is selecting leading KMTs based on its length and position of the minus ends to the pole.
+The leading KMTs are used to create cross-section planes of the fiber.
+In order to do that, the tool is selecting points on the leading KMTs (i   5) and finding the closest point to it on each KMTs in the fiber.
+This ensures that selected points are in the right orientation plane of the fiber.
+The selected points are used to create a median position of the fiber and calculate the area of the cross-section plane.
-This created median MT is then used to calculate full lenght of the fiber and the length between plus and minus end of the fiber.
+This created median MT is then used to calculate the full length of the fiber and the length between plus and minus end of the fiber.
-As a final output,  user retrivind .xlsx file with curvature ratio and full length of th fiber
+As a final output, the user retrieving .xlsx file with curvature ratio and the full length of the fiber.

 ## Data preparation
 Data also should be prepared prior to the analysis